 Display Technology closely related to the gaming industry

 The display is one of the main ways in which people participate in video games.
 Over the years, display technology has followed hand in hand with the development of video games.
 It provides an opportunity for game developers to match the new technology on offer.
-And the desire to do more things in the video game inversely leads to better graphics and displays.
+And the desire to do more things in a video game inversely leads to better graphics and displays.

 Look at the Nintendo DS, which was released 15 years back with two screens, one being a touchscreen.
 While this was not cutting-edge technology at the time, game companies sought ways to provide new, exciting ways to leverage the advantage of that technology with new kinds of games and interesting new forms of interactivity.
 These game design innovations led directly into the later explosion of touchscreen-enabled videogame play when smartphones appeared.